Dental Implants – Albuquerque, NM

 How Long Do Dental Implants Last?

-Dental implants in Albuquerque typically last several times longer than traditional methods of tooth replacement.
+Dental implants typically last several times longer than traditional methods of tooth replacement.
 In fact, they have the potential to last a lifetime!
 However, they can only live up to that potential if they receive appropriate care.
 For example, thorough oral hygiene is essential if you want to prevent infections that could cause the implants to fail.
 Regular dental exams, smart dietary choices, and precautions against physical trauma can also help your dental implants to stand the test of time.

 Does Getting Dental Implants Hurt?